 How to Select Kayak Fishing Gear

-Once you make the decision to start kayak fishing, the next step is to think about the type of gear you'll need to be safe and successful.
+Once you make the decision to start kayak fishing, the next step is to think about the type of fishing gear you'll need to be safe and successful.
 Certain items, such as a PFD or a paddle, are requirements while others are made to help you find and catch fish.
 Today's kayak fishing gear can be as simple as a PVC rod holder or as complex as an electronic GPS-fish finder unit.
 However, before you start stocking up, there are a few questions you should answer.

 - Do you plan to do most of your kayaking in freshwater lakes and rivers or out in the ocean?
 If you intend to learn how to fish from a kayak in the ocean, you will want to make sure that your gear is heavy-duty and corrosion-resistant so that it holds up when exposed to saltwater and waves.